sandyjmacdonald/sandyjmacdonald.github.io/_posts/2021-12-28-logging-raspberry-pi-environmental-data-to-influxdb.md

-To read the data from the BME280 temperature, humidity, and pressure sensor and the LTR559 light sensor on the Enviro board, we'll need to install Pimoroni's Enviro plus library which installs the required drivers for the sensors.
+To read the data from the BME280 temperature, humidity, and pressure sensor and the LTR559 light sensor on the Enviro board, we'll need to install Pimoroni's Enviro plus Python library which installs the required drivers for the sensors.
 We'll also need the InfluxDB Python library which will allow us to send the values read from the sensors straight to our InfluxDB database.

 Open a terminal on your computer and connect via SSH to your Raspberry Pi Zero W, by typing `ssh pi@enviro.local` or `ssh pi@192.168.0.101`, replacing the hostname